Please review all application requirements below. All documents should be uploaded into your online application.

-- Submit a Tentative Plan of Study/Identification of a faculty member who agrees to supervise the student, please upload this document directly in the online application.
+- Submit a Tentative Plan of Study/Identification of a faculty member who has agreed to supervise you, please upload this document directly in the online application.
 See our Areas of Excellence for a list of potential supervisors.
 NOTE: It is expected that applicants will approach potential supervisors at least three months prior to the application deadline.
-Please download the form here.
+Please download the form here and also include an email confirmation that they have agreed to supervise you.

 Applicants whose native language is not English are required to supply evidence of their proficiency in the use of the English language.
 The most common evidence is a score of at least 92 (iBT), 580 (paper-based test) or 237 (computer-based test) on the Test of English as a Foreign Language (TOEFL).
 The Nursing Graduate Program requires a minimum score of 7.0 for IELTS (Academic Test).